opencog/atomspace/opencog/persist/sql/README.md

 Performance status
 ------------------
-In March 2014, 10.3M atoms were loaded in about 20 minutes wall-clock time, 10 minutes of opencog-server CPU time.
+In March 2014, 10.3M atoms were loaded in about 20 minutes wall-clock time, 10 minutes of OpenCog-server CPU time.
 This works out to about 500K atoms/minute, or 9K atoms/second.
 The resulting cogserver required about 10GBytes of RAM, which works out to about 1KByte/atom average.
 The loaded hypergraphs were all EvaluationLinks, viz: